nicomo/oclcapis/README.md

 ## Covered

-- ViafGetIDs finds all source IDs, e.g. LC, DNB, WKP, etc. from a VIAF ID
+- ViafGetIDs finds all other sources IDs, e.g. LC, DNB, WKP, etc. from a VIAF ID
 - ViafGetLCN finds a Library of Congress ID from a VIAF ID
 - ViafGetWKP finds a Wikidata ID from a VIAF ID
+- WCIdentitiesRead uses the [WorldCatIdentitiesRead](https://platform.worldcat.org/api-explorer/apis/worldcatidentities/identity/Read) web service: Read a single identity record in WorldCat Identities, for example <http://www.worldcat.org/identities/lccn-n79032879/>.
+Partial: does not return citations.

 ## Not covered